Tanzanian hip-hop: Role in Tanzanian society

 Tanzanian culture embraces President Julius K. Nyerere's 1967 "Arusha Declaration" in which called for "Ujamaa", or familyhood.
 Being a socialist nation at the time, this declaration called for the halt of corrupt politics and promised protection from the hands of global imperialists.
 Post-Socialism, when politicians abandoned the principles of Ujamaa, the growing underground Hip-Hop movement of the 1980s readopted it.
 Presently, Bongo Flava retains its political messages in spite of experiencing a rise in "gangsta" style rap during the 1990s.
 The Tanzanian culture seemingly refuses to accept violence and vulgarity in its music while romanticizing socialism.

 Hip Hop is a force which shaped the project of how to construct the Tanzanian nation.
 Cultural policies such as national music policies were formed in order to produce a united culture for the Tanzanian nation.
 These types of policies allowed Swahili bands to emerge and a live entertainment scene to thrive.
 However, it was not until the 1980s that the birth of hip hop and rap music truly took place.
 As a result of politicians post Nyerere forgetting about ujamaa and the rise of unemployment and poverty, an avenue for artistic expression was created as an underground movement.
 While the establishment of hip hop in other countries such as South Africa and Brazil took place among lower classes of the population, hip hop in Tanzania was most common among middle and elite classes due to their access to the western world.

 As in many African countries, hip hop has become a medium for post-colonial expression and the development of a youth voice.
 According to Sidney Lemelle, rap and hip hop have been "localized and indigenized to fit the political economic and social cultural realities of post-colonial/neo-colonial struggles, and both have served as avenues for artistic expression and political protest."
-Rap has become a way for youth in Tanzania to teach other others about joblessness, corruption, class differences, AIDS and other problems that are faced within the Tanzanian society.
+Rap has become a way for youth in Tanzania to teach others about joblessness, corruption, class differences, AIDS and other problems that are faced within the Tanzanian society.
 It has formed a type of community for the youth to bind together building confidence and self-reliance rather than anger and violence which is the stereotype of how the rappers in the society are.
 It also provides validation that they are not the only ones facing these pressures every day.
 Pieter Remes found out in his research that regardless of where the music was produced whether locally or abroad, that the music was intertwined with the experience and expression of urban youth in many different dynamic ways.